Are Centipedes Poisonous?

 The result is a bite that’s more painful than anything else, and should you get bit, expect the swelling and discomfort to mimic a bee sting.
 It should subside within a few hours, and maximum, a few days.
 The smaller the centipede, the less likely the bite will hurt.

 “There are more species of this arthropod than there are legs on the leggiest of centipedes,” explains Terminix.
 “You may be relieved to know that house centipedes are not harmful.
-They can help out around the house, as they like to eat spiders and insects.
+They can help out around the house, as they like to eat spiders, insects and other common pests.
 They’re not exactly easy on the eyes, though, and are most easily recognized by their long legs.”
 There are also Amazonian giant centipedes, which are some of the largest on the planet, Texas redheaded centipedes.
 Their unique coloring, consisting of a red head, bright yellow legs and black body, let predators know to stay away.